jamaalkw-projects/OSU-CSE3901-Final-Project-Archive/README.md

 Nicholas Colacarro - Work on creating a study controller and get rid of the quiz information controller.
 Create the CorrectChoice model and implement the routes, controller, and views to work with creating questions within quizzes.
 Finish of the actual studying playthrough.
 Work on styling and how it tracks the user's choices.\
 ## Sprint #3 - Due Sunday, July 28th
 Jamaall Wairegi - Add constraints to amount of choices that can be made for questions, Add user authorization for playing through quizzes. \
 Nicholas Colacarro - Work out any bugs with the study mode and add any extra functionality that we want.
-Fix bugs that choices will reshuffle when user clicks an answer and have choices be added properly if a user leaves the study mode to add another question/choice to the quiz.
+Fix bugs that choices will reshuffle when user clicks an answer and have choices be added properly if a user leaves the study mode to add another question/choice to the quiz.\
+Sirojiddin Aripov - continue research on turbo and updating UI without prompting user.
+Establish connection with server through application connector.
+Test if it's working in quiz rooms, update joined users on front end without prompting reload.
 ## Team Contributions
 ### Nicholas Colacarro
 - Created/implemented routes for correct choices and studying.